YounesTasra-R4z3rSw0rd/YounesTasra-R4z3rSw0rd.github.io/_posts/2023-11-3-Topology.md

 ***

 <center><strong><font color="DarkGray"><a href="https://app.hackthebox.com/machines/Topology" target="_blank"><er>Topology</er></a> is a vulnerable machine on HackTheBox.
 It features an HTTP server with three virtual hosts, including a LaTeX Equation Generator susceptible to LFI vulnerabilities via LaTeX injection.
-Further exploitation leads to tehe xtraction of credentials that can be used to gain access on the server.
+Further exploitation leads to the extraction of credentials that can be used to gain access on the server.
 Once inside, there is a script that runs every minute with root privileges, executing every plot file within a specific directory.
 To escalate privileges and obtain a root shell on the box, all it takes is writing a malicious plot file, inside this directory, that provides a reverse shell when executed.</font></strong></center>

 ***